 (2) Flip through the pages of the book forward and backward to limber them up.

 (3) Repeat the steps of the video.
 This time, gently lean the main part of the book away from the part you are pressing down.
 Aim for a 130–140 degree angle.

 (4) Flip through the pages again.
-Even roll the book back and forth a bit — curving the cover and pages as if you’re trying to fold the book in half — to encourage flexibility.
+For paperbacks, you can even roll the whole book back and forth a bit — gently curving the cover and pages almost as if you’re trying to fold the book in half — to encourage flexibility.